m-miller/resume/README.md

 - Server administration including Bash and Python scripting, cronjobs, WP-CLI, and commandline installation of MySQL, PHP, and WordPress

-- Mentored junior members in versioning code via git and WordPress development and best practices

-- WordPress training for website admins and authors
+- Mentored junior members in versioning code via git and WordPress development and best practices.
+WordPress training for website admins and authors